Do Siblings Have the Same DNA? Genetic Facts 2026

 • Health Implications:

-• Shared genetic code can lead to inherited genetic disorders if both parents carry mutations.
+• Shared genetic code can lead to inherited genetic disorders if both parents carry mutations (heterozygous carriers).

 • Understanding shared genetics is important for health screenings and genetic counseling.